36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Forsythia

 Forsythia proliferates, adding 2 to 4 feet per year.
 Known for its bright yellow flowers, it’s one of the first shrubs to bloom in early spring.
-It thrives in full sun and adapts to most soils.
+It thrives in full sun and is adaptable to most soil types.
 Forsythia is perfect for creating lively hedges or adding pops of color as a standalone shrub.
 Its cheerful blossoms make it a symbol of spring and renewal.
 With minimal care, it brightens up any garden.

 12. Butterfly Bush (Buddleia)